Olex2/help/gui/EN/info/refinement_indicators.md

 Gives the height of the largest residual electron density peak.

 ## Deepest hole
-Gives the negative height ('depth') of the largest residual electron density hole.
+Gives the negative height ("depth") of the largest residual electron density hole.

 ## Params
 Number of parameters (atomic coordinates, displacement parameters, constraints, etc.) used in refinement.